gwen-williams/WeedsPy_MCMC/README.md

 ```

 All functions to carry out the `emcee` sampling are placed inside a Python class within the `WeedsPy_MCMC.py` Python script.
 Unfortunately, due to the nesting of the Gildas/Python `Sic` commands, any calls to the Gildas/CLASS terminal with `Sic` will not be recognised if placed in a secondary Python script that is then called by the primary Python script you run in the CLASS terminal.
 As such, the Python class that contains all the functions to carry out the analysis must be placed in the preamble of your main Python script.
 Example scripts are shown in the `example_scripts` directory of how you should structure your analysis script.

+The code is written to be run on a number of pixels consecutively, with a continuum brightness value per pixel.
+The x and y pixel coordinates should be saved in text files and read in in your script.
+Examples of this are shown in the `example_scripts/` sub-directory.
+The x and y pixel coordinates are currently required for the filenames of all files saved by the script (as detailed above).
+The `WeedsPy_MCMC_2params.py` scripts in the `example_scripts/` sub-directory shows an example script set-up for multiple pixels.
+The `WeedsPy_MCMC_4params.py` scripts in the `example_scripts/` sub-directory shows an example script set-up for one pixel.

 ## Future work